leonardehrenfried/newsies/README.md

 * Live demo: http://lenni.info
 * Tumblr theme demo: http://newsiesdemo.tumblr.com/

-The theme is submitted to wordpress.org, but as of now hasn't been approved yet.
+I used to use this on my personal blog but have since moved away from Wordpress in favour of Jekyll.